mh-cbon/roster/README.md

    --group_id|-g   Set the group ID
    --shell|-s      Set the user shell
-   --groups        List of additionals comma separated groups to subscribe
+   --groups        List of additionals comma separated groups to subscribe --system        Linux only, create a system account (-r) --hidden        Macos only, create an hidden account --guest         Macos only, create a guest account

  roster delete [user] [opts]
    --remove|-r     Delete the home directory